Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-god created jesus toencourage peace when that didnt work he created Jayesh to enforce it
+If you see Jayesh, and he's moving, it's already too late to run.

-Updated on: [10/4/2025]
+Updated on: [11/4/2025]
 <!-- #jokeEnd -->